Philippine Passport Requirements and Online Appointment

 You can also CHECK THE NEXT OPENING as slots are made available at 12:00 noon and 9:00 p.m.
 Mondays to Saturdays except holidays.

-If you find a slot available, it will be reserved on you for 15 minutes only so make sure to finish the appointment within that time limit.
+If you find a slot available, it will be reserved for you for 15 minutes only so make sure to finish the appointment within that time limit.

 3. Fill out the Application Form Online